PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 ```
 </div>

-When deploying a flow to production, you most likely want code to be capable of running on infrastructure other than your local machine.
+When deploying a flow to production, you most likely want code to run with infrastructure-specific configuration.
 The flow code storage options shown below are recommended for production deployments.

 ## Option 2: Git-based storage